OxT: History

-OxT's seventh single "Go Cry Go" was released on January 24, 2018; the title track is used as the opening theme to the second season of Overlord.
+OxT's seventh single "GO CRY GO" was released on January 24, 2018; the title track is used as the opening theme to the second season of Overlord.
 This was followed by the release of their eighth single "Silent Solitude" on August 8, 2018; the title track is used as the ending theme to the third season of Overlord.
 They released their first album Hello New World on September 23, 2018.
 Their ninth single "Union" was released on November 7, 2018; the title track is used as the opening to the anime series SSSS.Gridman.
 They released their 10th single "Golden After School" on April 17, 2019; the title track is used as the ending theme to the anime series Ace of Diamond: Act II.

 On February 5, 2020, the band released their 11th single "Everlasting Dream", the title track was used as the fourth ending theme to the anime series Ace of Diamond: Act II.

-In May 2022, it was announced that the band will perform the opening theme to the anime series Overlord season 4.
-Their 12th single "Hollow Hunger" was released on July 27, 2022.
+On July 27 2022, they released their 12th single "HOLLOW HUNGER"; the title track is used as the opening theme to the anime series Overlord season 4.

 In August 2022, it was announced that the band will perform the opening theme to the anime series The Eminence in Shadow.
 Their 13th single "Highest" was released on October 26, 2022.
+On September 24 2024, they released their 14th single "WHEELER-DEALER"; the title track is used as the ending theme to the anime movie Overlord Movie 3: The Sacred Kingdom.